pixeline/bluesky-list-manager/DEPLOYMENT.md

 This is handled automatically by the configuration system in `src/config.js`.

 ### API Endpoints
-All API endpoints are relative to the domain:
+If using a PHP backend, endpoints are typically:
 - `/api/auth.php` - Authentication
 - `/api/lists.php` - Lists management
 - `/api/list-members.php` - Member counting